bartonpratt/knust_lab/README.md

 4. Install Flutter dependencies: flutter pub get

-5. Make sure you have an Android or iOS emulator set up, or a physical device connected.
+5. Make sure you have an Android emulator set up, or a physical device connected.

 6. Run the app:
    flutter run